tdworowy/kindle_highlights/md/How_to_Prove_It_(A_Structured_Approach)_(Velleman_Daniel_J).md

       Formulas that are always true, such as P ∨ ¬P, are called tautologies.
 Similarly, formulas that are always false are called contradictions.
 For example, P ∧ ¬P is a contradiction.

+      The truth set of a statement P(x) is the set of all values of x that make the statement P(x) true.
+In other words, it is the set defined by using the statement P(x) as an elementhood test: {x | P(x)}.